AdobeDocs/experience-manager-65.en/help/sites-developing/headless/graphql-api/graphiql-ide.md

    * **surrogate-control** - **stale-while-revalidate**
      Caches may continue to serve a cached response after it becomes stale, for up to the specified number of seconds.
    * **surrogate-control** - **stale-if-error**
-     Caches may continue to serve a cached response in case of or origin error, for up to the specified number of seconds.
+     Caches may continue to serve a cached response if there is an origin error, for up to the specified number of seconds.

 1. Select **Save** to persist the changes.
 -->